artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    * :ref:`manage-storage-types`
    * :ref:`terms`

-When you're done making your changes, click the Save button in the :term:`button block` at the bottom of the container's :term:`edit page`.
+When you're done making your changes, click the "Save" button in the :term:`button block` at the bottom of the container's :term:`edit page`.
 AtoM will save your changes and redirect you to the :term:`view page` for the current container, so you can review your work.
 You can repeat this process as needed